Cysts, Moles and Skin Tags

 Treatment, Biopsy and Removal

-Patients Medical's highly trained plastic surgeon, Dr. Adam Schaffner, is experienced working with patients who have concerns about their cysts, moles and skin tags.
-He routinely removes cysts and skin tags, and does shaving and biopsy of moles, as well as other treatment procedures customized for the medical condition.
+Patients Medical's highly trained plastic surgeon, Dr. Adam Schaffner, and Dermatologist, Dr. Rahat Azfar, are experienced working with patients who have concerns about their cysts, moles and skin tags.
+They routinely remove cysts and skin tags, and do shaving and biopsy of moles, as well as other treatment procedures customized for the medical condition.
 Get more information about these procedures and more here.

-The first step is to have a consultation with Dr. Schaffner.
+The first step is to have a consultation with a Dermatologist or Plastic Surgeon.
 If you are interested in making an appointment, please call 212-794-8800 or enter your contact information on the form below so that we can contact you with scheduling information.